gdsge/gdsge.github.io/_sources/example/Mendoza2010/Mendoza2010.rst.txt

 The gmod File
 ========================

-We use the exact specification and parameterization as in Mendoza (2010).
+We use the exact specification and parameterization as in `Mendoza (2010) <https://www.aeaweb.org/articles?id=10.1257/aer.100.5.1941>`_.
 In particular, for preference

 .. math::